sirhusain101/ultimate-extension-boilerplate/README.md

     - Set the environment to development.
     - Start Webpack in watch mode, which will automatically rebuild your extension when you make changes to the source files.
     - Output the built files to the `live/` directory for each browser.
+    - **Note:** It monitors all extension files except `manifest.template.json`.
+Therefore, if you make any manifest related changes, you will need to run `npm run dev `in the terminal again to apply those changes in the `live/` directory.

   - You can load the extension in your browser for testing: